 Photographing in medium format for a fraction of the price

-With the sd Quattro mirrorless camera, Sigma transposes the virtues of its eponymous sensors in a case with interchangeable lenses in SA mount while remaining faithful to the principles of the brand: irreproachable quality of manufacture and very finely thought out ergonomics… it’s a bit like photographing in medium format for a fraction of the price.
+The Sigma sd Quattro is a fabulous compact expert camera, deliberately atypical, which shines through its ingenuity and the quality of its Foveon X3 Quattro sensor associated with a fixed focal length.
+With the sd Quattro mirrorless camera, Sigma transposes the virtues of its eponymous sensors in a body with interchangeable lenses in SA mount while remaining faithful to the brand’s principles: impeccable build quality and meticulously designed ergonomics… it’s a bit like photographing in medium format for a fraction of the price.
+This camera was first introduced in 2016 and is now available with an APS-H sensor (51.2 Mpx).

 Ergonomics 7/10